oven-sh/bun/docs/project/development.md

 Note that the WebKit folder, including build artifacts, is 8GB+ in size.

-If you are using a JSC debug build and using vscode, make sure to run the `C/C++: Select a Configuration` command to configure intellisense to find the debug headers.
+If you are using a JSC debug build and using VScode, make sure to run the `C/C++: Select a Configuration` command to configure intellisense to find the debug headers.

 ## Troubleshooting